There are now 3 possible online modes for units:

-- 6 points
+6 points

-- Students are able to (1) compile and prepare design reports; (2) work in a team to prepare design reports; (3) investigate applicability of ground improvement techniques to particular commercial, environmental and social settings; (4) compare environmental standards and quality indicators in different legislations; (5) relate to modelling outcomes; (6) critically analyse the design issues relating to various civil works; (7) explain the processes involved in the transport of contaminants within the ground; (8) use ill-defined data sets to analyse complex geoenvironmental problems; (9) analyse the stability of various waste disposal facilities such as tailings storage facilities and landfills; (10) predict the potential environmental impact of these facilities; and (11) apply the concepts of unsaturated soil mechanics to conventional geotechnical problems and to geoenvironmental applications.
+> - Students are able to (1) compile and prepare design reports; (2) work in a team to prepare design reports; (3) investigate applicability of ground improvement techniques to particular commercial, environmental and social settings; (4) compare environmental standards and quality indicators in different legislations; (5) relate to modelling outcomes; (6) critically analyse the design issues relating to various civil works; (7) explain the processes involved in the transport of contaminants within the ground; (8) use ill-defined data sets to analyse complex geoenvironmental problems; (9) analyse the stability of various waste disposal facilities such as tailings storage facilities and landfills; (10) predict the potential environmental impact of these facilities; and (11) apply the concepts of unsaturated soil mechanics to conventional geotechnical problems and to geoenvironmental applications.

-- Indicative assessments in this unit are as follows: (1) in-class tests and (2) group assignment; and (3) a final exam.
+> - Indicative assessments in this unit are as follows: (1) in-class tests; (2) group assignment; and (3) a final exam.
 Further information is available in the unit outline.

-- Unit Coordinator(s)
+> - Unit Coordinator(s)